People

 Naomi Fast

 Research Interests Our research strives to understand genome evolution in single-celled eukaryotes, focusing on changes in genome size.
 As genomes are reduced in size, there are likely to be changes in the amounts of non-coding material.
 Of particular interest is the retention, reduction and/or removal of introns.
-Introns interrupt genes, and are removed from mRNA […]
+Introns interrupt genes, and are removed from mRNA by a large macromolecular protein and RNA complex called the spliceosome.
+In metazoans, where genomes tend to be quite large, introns can be quite long (sometimes several kb), and the spliceosome is extremely large with over a hundred proteins.
+In contrast, the yeast Saccharomyces possesses a […]

 Philippe Tortell